kannanjayachandran/Full-Stack-Data-Science/04. Database Systems and Technologies/1_SQL/Readme.md

 > SQL is a _declarative language_, which means that you tell the database what you want to do, and it figures out how to perform the operation in the most efficient way.

+Check out the Scripts folder for the SQL scripts.
+Notebook contains examples of working with Postgres Python client `psycopg2`.

 ## Basic terminology

 1. **Data value** : A single unit of data.
 Each entry in a table represents a data value.